Did you feel it in the air this morning too? Cooler weather is on its way, which means more nights for cozy Chicken Gnocchi Soup!

 - Chef’s Knife.
 Essential for everyday chopping, dicing, and mincing.

-Yes, you can omit the chicken from this recipe if desired.
+- Make it Meat-Free or Vegetarian.
+You can omit the chicken from this recipe if desired.
 The soup will still be tasty and filling without it.
 If you need the soup to be vegetarian, you can also swap the chicken broth for vegetable broth.
-Both variations are delish!

 Ingredients